glynnbird/couchcache/README.md

 In test/benchmark.js, there is a script which calculates the average time to fetch a cache key.
 Here is how the results stack up:

-1) From my machine to hosted BigCouch CouchDB (Cloudant) over the internet - 100ms
+1. From my machine to hosted BigCouch CouchDB (Cloudant) over the internet - 100ms
-2) From my machine to local CouchDB - 8ms
+2. From my machine to local CouchDB - 8ms
-3) From a server reading from a dedicated BigCouch CouchDB (Cloudant) cluster in the same data centre - 19ms
+3. From a server reading from a dedicated BigCouch CouchDB (Cloudant) cluster in the same data centre - 19ms

 This should be compared to Memcached which has the following benchmarks:

-1) My machine to hosted Memcached over the internet - 20ms
+1. My machine to hosted Memcached over the internet - 20ms
-2) My machine to local Memcached - 0.25ms
+2. My machine to local Memcached - 0.25ms
-3) A server reading from a 2 Memcached server cluster in the same data centre - 1.5ms
+3. A server reading from a 2 Memcached server cluster in the same data centre - 1.5ms

-So, not suprisingly, local Memcache is the fastest, but is not persistent.
+So, not suprisingly, local Memcache is the fastest, but it is not persistent.
 The closer you are to your cache, the faster it is.
-Whether you 20ms is fast enough for your application depends on your application.
+Whether 20ms is fast enough for your application depends on your application!

 ## Should I use CouchCache?